-Potential environmental, socio-cultural, health and safety impacts of the KNPP
+Potential environmental, socio-cultural, health and safety concerns and impacts of the KNPP

 Nuclear power generation uses uranium as a fuel.
-However, the nuclear fuel for the KNPP will be sourced from the manufacturers to eliminate impacts from mining of uranium.
-The impacts from the NPP are categorized into environmental, socio-economic and occupational health and safety impacts and are summarized below: -
+However, the nuclear fuel for the KNPP will be sourced from the manufacturers to eliminate any emissions that may occur during mining of uranium.